-Along with original speculative fiction and poetry, we will host reviews, discussions and appreciations of stories, books, movies, television series, arts, comics, etc that explore interstitial spaces and marginal experience in the world we live today.
+Along with original speculative fiction and poetry, we also publish reviews, interviews, discussions, and essays centered around stories, books, movies, television series, arts, comics, and other media, with speculative elements that explore the interstitial spaces of politics, identity, and culture and reflect the diverse (and often underrepresented) experiences, perspectives, and nuances of the world we live in today.

-Speculative arts and culture encompass literary and artistic works in the broad genre with supernatural, fantastical or futuristic elements i.e. science fiction, fantasy, science fantasy, horror, alternative history, magic realism, uncanny and weird.
+Speculative writing, arts, and culture encompass literary and artistic works in the broad genre with supernatural, fantastical, or futuristic elements i.e. science fiction and fantasy (SFF), science fantasy, horror, alternative history, magic realism, fairytales, uncanny and weird.
 Learn more.

-You’re welcome to join our Science Fiction and Fantasy group on Facebook for reading recommendations, academic resources and occasional call for submissions.
+You’re welcome to join our Science Fiction and Fantasy group on Facebook for reading recommendations, academic resources, call for submissions, and other SFF updates.

 We welcome literary and speculative poetry from around the world.
 Please send us your best work.
 Our favorite poets include Arvind Krishna Mehrotra, Amal El-Mohtar, Arundhathi Subramaniam, Gwendolyn Brooks, Kabir, Li-Young Lee, Shweta Narayan, Sofia Samatar, W.B.
 Yeats, among others.

-Please send one story, essay, film or book review or up to 3 poems in a single document at a time to submissions[@]mithilareview.com.
+Please submit one story, one non-fiction piece or pitch, and/or up to 3 poems in a single document at a time using the following form: http://bit.ly/MRSubmissions.

 Rights: We need first world electronic rights (text), and non-exclusive audio and anthology rights for our planned annual anthology.

-Support Us: Mithila Review is underfunded.
-If you can, please support us on Patreon, and help us become a professional market for emerging and award-winning poets, authors and artists across the world.
+Support Us: Mithila Review is underfunded and run by volunteers.
+If you can, please donate or support us on Patreon, and help us become a professional market for emerging and award-winning poets and authors, across the world